How Does Debt Consolidation Really Work?

 One of the most common ways to consolidate debt is by using a personal loan.
 I’ve used this method, and it helped me take control of my own debt situation and pay off debt faster.

 With this type of debt consolidation, you get a new loan that’s big enough to pay off your other debt.
-Personal loans make sense when you have high-interest debt, like credit cards and payday loans.
-My personal loan came with a 9.99% APR, which sounds high, but when you compare it to credit card and payday loan rates, it’s an improvement.
+Personal loans make sense when you have high-interest debt like credit cards and payday loans.
+My personal loan came with a 9.99% annual percentage rate (APR), which sounds high, but when you compare it to credit card and payday loan rates, it’s an improvement.

 Now, instead of having several debts to manage, you only have one loan payment each month.
-And, because your interest rate is lower, the debt is less expensive and you have a set time period for paying it off.
+And, because your interest rate is lower, the debt is less expensive, and you have a set period of time to pay it off.

 Using a credit card balance transfer to pay off your other debt is similar to getting a personal loan.
 However, instead of getting a new installment loan, you apply for a new credit card with a 0% APR introductory rate.
 Sometimes this is also called credit card refinancing.